jpace/glark/README.md

 ## DESCRIPTION

+`Glark` searches files for regular expressions.

-Similar to `grep`, `glark` supports: Perl-compatible regular expressions, color highlighting of matches, context around matches, complex expressions ("and" and "or"), inclusion and exclusion of files by patterns, and automatic exclusion of non-text files.
-Its regular expressions should be familiar to those experienced in Perl, Python or Ruby.
+Similar to `grep`, `glark` supports Perl-compatible regular expressions, color highlighting of matches, and context around matches.

+`Glark` extends `grep` by matching complex expressions, such as "and", "or", and "xor".

+`Glark` handles file, directory, and path arguments, optionally recursing directories to a certain depth, and processing path arguments as a set of files and directories. .svn and .git subdirectories are automatically excluded.
+Binary files are excluded (by default), but can, in the case of compressed or archived files, have their extracted contents be searched.

+`Glark` can use a per-project configuration file, so different projects can have their own `Glark` parameters, such as different files to include and exclude for searching, and different colors for pattern highlighting.

 ## OPTIONS